The Bachelor of Human Services is a three-year course, available both full time and part time.

 Flexible delivery

-Choose a delivery mode that works best for you, either full-time or part-time, an on campus or external/online delivery
+Choose a delivery mode that works best for you, either full-time or part-time, on campus or external/online delivery

 Get job-ready